Zahar Omar Hamis Bin Hamdoun

-Zahar Omar Hamis Bin Hamdoun is a citizen of Yemen, held in extrajudicial detention in the United States Guantanamo Bay detainment camps, in Cuba.
+Zahar Omar Hamis Bin Hamdoun is a citizen of Yemen who was held in extrajudicial detention in the United States Guantanamo Bay detainment camps, in Cuba.

-His Guantanamo Internment Serial Number is 576.
+His Guantanamo Internment Serial Number was 576.

 The Department of Defense reports that he was born on November 13, 1979, in Ash-Shihr, Yemen.

 Zahir arrived at Guantanamo on May 5, 2002.

 He had a Periodic Review Board hearing on December 8, 2015.

 Official status reviews

 Originally the Bush Presidency asserted that captives apprehended in the "war on terror" were not covered by the Geneva Conventions, and could be held indefinitely, without charge, and without an open and transparent review of the justifications for their detention.
 In 2004, the United States Supreme Court ruled, in Rasul v.
 Bush, that Guantanamo captives were entitled to being informed of the allegations justifying their detention, and were entitled to try to refute them.

 Following the Supreme Court's ruling the Department of Defense set up the Office for the Administrative Review of Detained Enemy Combatants.